Ch-Schilling/NavHat/documentation/NavHat-Design.md

 There are two [STEMMA](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma) connectors J3 and J4 as well as a STEMMA QT / Qwiic connector J5.
 The power pin of J5 is hooked up from linear regulator U2.
 It provides 3.3V even if the main DC/DC converter is switched off.
 This allows low power sensors to continue to operate without operation of the computer.
 The header J7 also carries the two I2C signals.
 There should be plenty of options to add I2C sensors to the system.
 Connector J2 is prepared for 1-wire devices inclusive 5kOhm pull-up and 3.3V and 5V to chose from.

 A nice option for environmental monitoring of temperature and humidity, the part HDC3020 can be used.
 It is not on board because the environment of the computer system is typically not representative for the environment to be monitored.
 The part continues to measure these parameters, even if there is no I2C communication.
 It stores the minimum and maximum measurements of temperature and rel. humidity.
-This is an excellent choise to connect to J5 to be powered, even whten the Raspberry Pi is off.
+This is an excellent choise to connect to J5 to be powered, even when the Raspberry Pi is off.
 The computer can read the min. and max. readings when it is awake again.

 ### Configuration
 #### EEPROM